Women Making Waves

 Like many others, you may be interested in starting a fitness regime.
 Well, we meet Amber Brammah who runs Lovefit, a business that focusses on women's health; And if you’re interested in social media you’ll love our chat with Lenka Koppova because we certainly learned a thing or two from her.

-Christine O’Reilly is part of the Red Hen project and supports families in helping their children do well when they may otherwise face difficulties; and Sonal Kadchha gave up a lucrative career in banking to save girls of the Maasai Mara from FGM and childhood marriage by setting up a secondary school for girls offering them education and a very different kind of life.
+Christine O’Reilly is part of the Red Hen project supporting families in helping their children do well when they may otherwise face difficulties; and Sonal Kadchha gave up a lucrative career in banking to save girls of the Maasai Mara from FGM and childhood marriage by setting up a secondary school for girls offering them education and a very different kind of life.

 Let’s talk Christmas on this episode of Women Making Waves!
 Louise Eatock, front woman of Flaming June is releasing a Christmas single under the name of Eli Lillies; We also meet Gill Ashby who is publishing monthly puzzle books called Bright Old Sparks, for people suffering from dementia.